 Weekly Club Meeting

-The Rotary Club of International Drive – Orlando meets every Wednesday from 6:30pm-7:30 pm at the Rosen Inn at Pointe Orlando, located at 9000 International Drive, in Orlando, Florida, near the Orange County Convention Center.
+The Rotary Club of International Drive – Orlando meets every Wednesday from 6:30pm-7:30 pm at the Rosen Inn International, located at 7600 International Drive, in Orlando, Florida, near the intersection with Sand Lake Road.

 Paul Harris Fellow Club